JanHerca/urantiapedia/output/wikijs/en/article/Henry_Begemann/Le_processus_didentification.md

 For want of self-knowledge this primitive beginning of self-consciousness must necessarily take the form of identification with this organism.
 And without such an initial identification it would hardly be possible to live this life of action in, and reaction to, the environment.

-We can observe this in a child; before the child is sufficiently developed to acquire moral capacity and thus be able to choose altruistic service, he has already developed a strong and well-unified egoistic nature ([UB 103:2.10](/en/The_Urantia_Book/103#p2_10)).
+We can observe this in a child; before the child is sufficiently developed to acquire moral capacity and thus be able to choose altruistic service, he has already developed a strong and well-unified egoistic nature (<a id="a51_216"></a>[UB 103:2.10](/en/The_Urantia_Book/103#p2_10)).
 This strong and well-unified nature seems to be a necessity as a good stronghold from which to begin acquiring self-knowledge on a higher level.
 "When the growing child fails in the unification of the personality, the altruistic impulse can become so overdeveloped as to create serious damage to the well-being of the self.
-A misguided conscience can become responsible for endless human conflict, worry, sorrow and misfortune ([UB 103:3.1](/en/The_Urantia_Book/103#p3_1)).
+A misguided conscience can become responsible for endless human conflict, worry, sorrow and misfortune (<a id="a51_692"></a>[UB 103:3.1](/en/The_Urantia_Book/103#p3_1)).
 Something of which parents and educators should be aware.

 With the coming of the Thought Adjuster, a new phase in the identification process takes shape.
 Personality unification and moral capacity have been sufficiently acquired to add to the Thought Adjuster impulse and make altruistic decisions.
 This process of change has been very gradual so as not to disrupt the personality-unification.
 A mentally healthy child can without injury to himself venture into this expansion of the identification process.
 He discovers that the altruistic impulse is also part of his nature.